lossanna/RestoreNet/data/raw/README_rawdata.md

 `output-species3_xlsx_native-lifeform.csv`
 - List of unique species codes (although there are some duplicates when there are conflicting lifeforms or names for the same code).
 - Output written directly from R and edited in a new file.

-`output-species3_codes-missing-subplot.csv`
-- List of codes that were included in the subplot data (`AllSubplotData` tab of `Master.xlsx`) but not included in `master-species_native.xlsx`.
-- Output written directly from R and edited in a new file.

 `output-species4_codes-missing-2x2plot.csv`